indiagrant/Spin-The-Wheel/README.md

 # SpinTheWheel

-Small Spin-The-Wheel application built in Angular and TypeScript with dynamic segments and custom components.
+Small Spin-The-Wheel application built in Angular and TypeScript with dynamic segments, custom components and http requests to an online API.

 ## Development server